-With my meditation I wanted just to feel happy, so I wrote down my happiest times.
+With my meditation, I wanted just to feel happy, so I wrote down my happiest times.
 One of them was when I visited my home back in England and sat on the bench outside my house to look over the countryside.
-When I think about that memory I vividly remember the rolling fields outside my house back home.
-The memory of those fields contain powerful emotional memory.
+When I think about that memory, I vividly remember the rolling fields outside my house back home.
+The memory of those fields contains powerful emotional memory.

 When you create your memories, try to really focus on the exact aspect of the memory that makes you happy.
-Was it a person’s smile, or perhaps there was a fragrance, or a certain sound in the memory that contains really positive emotions for you.
+Was it a person’s smile, or perhaps a fragrance or a certain sound in the memory that contains positive emotions for you.
 Write those things down.

-By now, you should have written down the qualities or emotions that you want to cultivate with your ow meditation.
+By now, you should have written down what you want to achieve, the qualities you need to achieve it, and the memories associated to times when you had those qualities.
 You need these things before you create your DIY meditation technique, so make sure you have the noted down.